meetbryce/unify/README.md

 # Unify

-Unify is a simple tool which allows you to use SQL to query information from any cloud based system that supports a JSON-result REST API.
+Unify is a simple tool which allows you to use SQL to query information from any cloud based system that supports a REST API.

 System APIs are described in a configuration which models API endpoints as tables.
 The JSON payload results from API calls are automatically flattened so that